Norway Passport and Visa Information

 To study abroad, you must have a signed, valid passport from your country of citizenship that will not expire for a minimum of 6 months after your planned return date.
 If you do not have a passport, or it's about to expire, make sure you apply or renew as soon as possible!
 US Citizens can refer to the US Department of State’s website for more information regarding passports.

 Further information will be posted to your USAC Student Gateway account in the USAC Visa Guide, which you will receive after you have been accepted into your USAC program (typically 4 months prior to your program start).
-Program Advisors in the Central Office are also available to answer any visa questions you may have.
+Program Advisors in the Central Office are also available to answer any study permit questions you may have.

 Check with your home country embassy or consulate, as well as the Norwegian Consulate regarding visa/study permit requirements.
 Non-US students should visit the UDI webpage to see if their country is on the list of visa-free countries.
 It is your responsibility to determine specific study permit or visa requirements and acquire your study permit prior to the start of your program.